pizza-power/nuke-api/README.md

 /plants/all

-See the live website here: https://nuke-api.com/
+See the live website here: https://nuke-api.com/ (will be taken down soon or moved due to hosting costs on Azure)

 More endpoints, data, code, and documentation coming soon.